SteveBarnett/docs/sites/en/workshop/teacher_training.deck.md

 * Have them debug/look at students' computer screens
 * Pair them with the n00best/most shy students
 * Encourage teachers to answer questions
-  * Teachers explanation might resonate with a student where yours didn't
+  * Teacher's explanation might resonate with a student where yours didn't
 * Treat student like customer
   * What is underlying concern?